ConnorDoyle/community/contributors/design-proposals/cpu-manager.md

 The active CPU manager policy is set through a new Kubelet configuration value `--cpu-manager-policy`.
 The default value is `none`.
+This policy will be reported in the Node resource as a label with key `alpha.kubernetes.io/cpu-policy`.
+This allows users with with a policy preference to use a node selector to ensure the pod lands on a node with a particular cpu manager policy enabled.

 The number of CPUs that pods may run on can be implicitly controlled using the existing node-allocatable configuration settings.
 See the [node allocatable